 Canada is a vast country renowned for its natural beauty with oceans, mountains, wilderness, and wildlife that attract those who wish to explore the great outdoors.
 For a more urban experience, there are major cities like Toronto, Vancouver, and Montreal.
-There’s a Canadian destination to suit any vacation style and, with very few exceptions, visitors can enjoy any destination in Canada at any time of year.
-Here are my family’s suggestions for great Canadian destinations for winter, spring, summer, and fall.
+Here are my (Canadian) family’s suggestions for great destinations in Canada for all seasons.

 The province of Quebec is a fantastic winter destination for families who want to be guaranteed a snowy vacation.
 In both Montreal and Quebec City visitors can be immersed in French culture and language in cities that feel European.
 Quebec City is a particularly lively spot in February during the Quebec Winter Carnival, which runs from late January to mid February.
 Visitors can admire snow sculptures, view canoe races on the St. Lawrence, ride a sleigh through the Old Town, watch courageous snow bathers, and meet Bonhomme the snowman (the king of the Festival).